-Workshops are FULL.
-Please email Diane Dohm at firstname.lastname@example.org to be placed on the waitlist.
+These workshops are full.
+Please contact Diane Dohm at firstname.lastname@example.org to be placed on the waiting list.
+Thank you.

 This workshop featured presentations by local and national experts about making the region more bike friendly.